 - I.-The Seal of ANDREW BAIRD, of Lavoroklaw, afterwards of Auchmedden, where he died 10th February 1543.
 He was the son of Baird of Posso, in the County of Peebles.
-He appears to have carried a "Bear" passant, which corresponds with the tradition mentioned in the "Collections." - II.-The Seal of GEORGE BYRD, of Ordinhnivas, great-great-grandson to James Baird, of the family of Cambusnethan.
+He appears to have carried a "Bear" passant, which corresponds with the tradition mentioned at page 10. - II.-The Seal of GEORGE BYRD, of Ordinhnivas, great-great-grandson to James Baird, of the family of Cambusnethan.
 He married Janet Fraser, daughter to the Laird of Philorth, and died in 1557. - III.-The Seal of WALTER BAIRD, of Ordinhnivas (son of the preceding).
-He married Catherine Grant, daughter to the Laird of Ballindalloch, by whom he had an only daughter, Lilias, married 16th August 1578, to Gilbert Baird, of Auchmedden. - IV.-There is still in existence the book-plate of WILLIAM BAIRD, Esq., last of Auchmedden, the compiler of the "Collections," who married Anne, daughter of WILLIAM DUFF, of Dipple, and sister of the first Lord Fife.
-He died 1777, and his daughter, Henrietta, married Francis Fraser, of Findrack, Aberdeenshire.
-The plate shows the shield, gules, a boar passant or, crest, a griffin's head, with motto, "Dominus fecit." - V.-And the Scal of the preceding.
-It has the addition of supporters-two winged Griffins, which he was entitled to bear as head of the family.
+He married Catherine Grant, daughter to the Laird of Ballindalloch, by whom he had an only daughter, Lilias, married 16th August 1578, to Gilbert Baird, of Auchmedden. - IV.-Book-plate of WILLIAM BAIRD, Esq., last of Auchmedden, who married Anne, daughter of WILLIAM DUFF, of Dipple, and sister of the first Lord Fife.
+He died 1777, and his daughter, Heniretta, married Francis Fraser, of Findrack, Aberdeenshire. - V.-Is the Seal of the preceding.
+It has the addition of supporters-two winged Griffins.

 On the reverse side there is the head of Charles I., very well cut.